Anna Funder: Awards nominated

+Writing

+Anna Funder's essays, feature articles and columns have appeared in numerous publications, such as The Guardian, The Sunday Times, The Sydney Morning Herald, Best Australian Essays, The Monthly Ny Tid, and have been selected for Best Australian Essays.
+Her feature Secret History which appeared in The Guardian and in Good Weekend about the files from the Nazi death camps held in obscurity by German authorities won the 2007 ASA Maunder Award for Journalism.

 Human rights activities

-Anna Funder trained as an international and human rights lawyer, interests which she continues to pursue in her professional and public life as a writer.
-She frequently speaks in public on issues ranging from free speech and privacy to the rights of both citizens and non-citizens (refugees).
-Her main interests are in balancing the rights and freedoms of individuals with our collective responsibilities to each other, the transparency of both government and corporations, and the role of courage and compassion in civil society.

-Funder is an Ambassador for the Norwegian-based International Cities of Refuge Network (ICORN).
+Funder is an ambassador for the Norwegian-based International Cities of Refuge Network (ICORN).
 ICORN is a global network of cities offering safe havens for persecuted writers.
 She is a member of the Advisory Panel of the Australian Privacy Foundation.

-Funder is a board member of the University of Melbourne Foundation, and an Honorary Fellow of the University of Technology Sydney.

-Funder is a member of the Folio Prize Academy and PEN International, both its Australian and US chapters.
-In 2007 she was chosen to deliver a PEN 3 Writers Lecture.
+Funder is a member of the Folio Prize Academy and PEN International, in both the Australian and US chapters.
+In 2007 she was selected to deliver a PEN 3 Writers Lecture.